 If the academic unit includes separate programs or areas (for example, undergraduate and graduate programs),the unit should recommend external reviewers who are most appropriate for specified programs or areas.
 The academic unit should take care to recommend reviewers who will provide a balance in representing the programs and areas of the unit.

 The academic unit, in nominating external reviewers, should attempt to maintain a balance in gender and minority representation.
-The academic unit may also indicate priorities and preferences with regard to the strategic make-up of the review team, which the Chancellor's Office will take into consideration.
+The academic unit may also indicate priorities and preferences with regard to the strategic make-up of the review team, which the Provost's Office will take into consideration.

 Former or current mentors or friends of faculty members, faculty members or administrators who are currently employed or who have been employed at Chapman University, or who have applied for positions or are likely to apply for positions at Chapman University Faculty members or administrators from academic programs and universities in immediate competition with the programs of the academic unit and Chapman University.